rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

     fi
     ```

 5. Tekton will push changes to our Helm chart to Nexus as part of the pipeline.
-Originally, we configured our App of Apps to pull from a different chart repository, so we also need to update Pet Battle `pet-battle/test/values.yaml` file to point to the Nexus chart repository deployed in OpenShift.
+Originally, we configured our App of Apps to pull from a different chart repository, so we also need to update the `pet-battle/test/values.yaml` file to point to the Nexus chart repository deployed in OpenShift.
 Update the `source` as shown below for the `pet-battle-api`:

     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-yaml">